Give a child an unforgettable day out in nature

 Children’s feedback at the end of their Wild Day Out.

-We are hoping to raise enough funds to support the running of 40 wild days out in 2025.
+We are hoping to raise enough funds to support the running of 40 Wild Days Out in 2025.
 If we are lucky enough to raise more than we need, donations will go to wherever the need is greatest within the charity.